OWASPVITBHOPAL/owasp-vitbhopal-website/README.md

 3. Commit changes: `git commit -m 'Add your feature'`
 4. Push to branch: `git push fork feature/your-feature`
 5. Open a Pull Request

+If you want to contribute a blog post, please read our [Blog Guidelines](BLOG_GUIDELINES.md).

 ### Development Workflow